Deciding on (and then actually getting!) the Disney World dining reservations you want is one of the toughest parts about planning your trip.

 In almost all instances, 1 person working on 1 computer is plenty.
 But if you are booking for a large group, traveling during an extra busy time of the year (such as the holidays), or trying for lots of hard-to-get reservations – all things that can make it more challenging to snag the reservations you want – you might want to consider using multiple people on multiple devices.

->

-> For example, put 1 person in charge of snagging that pre-park opening Advanced Dining Reservation for Be Our Guest while you work on everything else.
+For example, put 1 person in charge of snagging a pre-park opening Advanced Dining Reservation while you work on everything else.

->

-> Think outside the box
+Think outside the box

 Sometimes you may have to compromise a bit to get what you want.
 This is especially true if your group is on the larger size (anything more than 6).

 These tips are especially helpful for dining with large groups.
 However, the same concepts can be applied to smaller groups, too:

 - Try for reservations during unpopular times of the day.
 Dinner and pre-park opening breakfasts are 2 of the most popular times of day to dine, which means they’ll be the first slots to book up.
 Instead, try dining during less popular times of the day to maximize your chances of finding an opening.

 - If you can’t get 1 reservation for your entire group, try splitting up into 2 smaller ones.
 When you check-in, you’ll be able to ask the hostess to seat you together (or at least near one another, although this isn’t a guarantee.
 And, depending on your group size, even if you booked under 1 reservation, the table configurations at some restaurants simply don’t allow for large groups to be seated all together, so there is always the chance your group might be split up.